Celebrate Ireland’s Blow For Freedom

 Of course such attacks have a long pedigree.
 We cannot commemorate the Rising without recalling the treachery and hatred that the then Irish Independent owner William Martin Murphy demonstrated against the men and women of Easter week.
 His hostility and hatred towards ITGWU members during the Lockout of 1913 had already shown his true nature – one that in 1916 led him to use his newspaper empire to attack the aims and ideals of the Easter proclamation and call on the British Government not to stop the executions of the Rising leaders but to insist that no leader should be spared, most especially the wounded James Connolly.

-In commemorating the Rising, we should pay tribute to the Englishman and anti-colonialist Roger Casement who contributed to the preparations for Easter 1916 and was hanged in August 1916 by a vindictive British government.
+In commemorating the Rising, we should pay tribute to the anti-colonialist Roger Casement who contributed to the preparations for Easter 1916 and was hanged in August 1916 by a vindictive British government.

 This international aspect of the Rising is key: it was a not just for Ireland but against the British Empire